Dominickdn/invoice_processor/README.md

 ---

-## Resetting the DB
+## Resetting the DB and project
-To reset the PostgreSQL database run:
+To reset the project and database run:

 - docker-compose down -v
 - docker-compose up -d